rponte/mybatis-migrations-anttasks/README.markdown

 It's an Ant Script to MyBatis Migrations' commands (and other common shortcuts) just to make the developer's life easier.

+The names of the tasks are following the style of Ruby On Rails Migrations.

 Tasks
 -------------
 Actually there're only these tasks: